paulremo/NRPMHandbook/02_NRPMHandbook/eee/handbook/reliability_prediction/random_failure/mission_profile.md

 (eee_4_3_1_20)=
 ## Influence of the policy for over-stresses

 $\Pi_{ruggedising}$ represents the influence of the policy for considering over-stresses in the product development and is based on 17 different questions.
 Some of the answers of these questions are common to all space applications.
 Questions n° 157, 158, 159, 160, 161, 163, 167 and 169 have been partly modified to consider specificities of space applications, mainly because maintenance of the products is not possible on satellites.
-The modification of the recommendations, descriptions and criteria of these modified questions are listed in {numref}`eee_annex_A`.
+The modification of the recommendations, descriptions and criteria of these modified questions are listed in {ref}`eee_annex_a`.
 Moreover, question n°168 is not directly applicable to space applications also due to its maintenance purpose and is removed from the questionnaire.

 ```{admonition} Recommendation
 :class: recommendation